TuloJustus/RCode_Datasets-Imputing_missing_values_in_footprint_metrics_for_wildlife_monitoring/README.md

 This folder contains the Missing Patterns of the respective animals.
 The missing patterns indicate which variables depend on which landmark points.
 The correlation is binary coded; 1 corresponds to a correlation and 0 does not.
 Therefore, a missing value in one landmark point results in missing values in all dependent variables.

 ### R Code
 This folder contains the self-written function for applying a Missing Completly at Random (MCAR) algorithm for calculating missing values.
-The Adding_MCAR function randomly generates a certain proportion of missing values in the respective landmark points and then calculates all the residual missing values in the variables.
+The *Adding_MCAR* function randomly generates a certain proportion of missing values in the respective landmark points and then calculates all the residual missing values in the variables.
 In the project, different proportions of missing values in the landmark points were examined.
 For more details, please refer to the corresponding paper.
 In addition to this function, an example of the application of the imputation methods is also provided.
-Here missForest, missRanger and the MICE methods are applied to a ... dataset.
+Here *missForest*, *missRanger* and the *MICE* methods are applied to a ... dataset.
 For all other datasets, a similar procedure can be applied.

 #### Installation
 All R Packages

 ## Application
-1. Download the datasets from the Datasets folder.
+1. Download the datasets from the **Datasets** folder.
-2. Start RStudio and install the R packages described in Installation.
+2. Start RStudio and install the R packages described in **Installation**.
-3. Download the datasets from the R Codes folder Adding_MCAR.
+3. Download the datasets from the **R Codes** folder *Adding_MCAR*.
 Apply the function as described in the comments in the R code.
 Select the appropriate parameters.
 4. Impute the missing values in the same way as in the R code ... .